morcibacsi/PSAVanCanBridge/readme.md

 - Citroen Xsara Picasso

 ### Installation
 The easiest place to install the hardware in a car is the connectors of the original head unit.
-In the wiki you can see the schematics of a patch lead which converts the ISO connector to Quadlock type and exposes the VAN and CAN data pins to a JST XH 6 connector where you can connect the PSA VAN-CAN bridge hardware.
+Below you can see the schematics of a patch lead which converts the ISO connector to Quadlock type and exposes the VAN and CAN data pins to a JST XH 6 connector where you can connect the PSA VAN-CAN bridge hardware.

 ![iso_quadlock_mfd_bridge](https://github.com/morcibacsi/PSAVanCanBridge/raw/master/images/iso_quadlock_mfd_bridge.png)